 |Previous College:||UMBC, '12|

-Dan Louisignau joined the Retriever staff in August of 2012 and will enter his third year next to his former mentors on the sidelines in the fall of 2014.
+Dan Louisignau joined the Retriever staff in August of 2012 and just completed his third year next to his former mentors on the sidelines in the fall of 2014.

 Louisignau was the 2012 America East Conference Goalkeeper of the Year and also earned First Team All-Conference honors for the Retrievers.